britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 connecting adjacent major cities influence the facility routing.
-An evaluation of ~3500 measurements on a mesh of 25 backbone nodes in the continental United States shows that 85% had RTT to great-circle error of 3ms or more, making location within US State boundaries ambigous {{CONUS}}.
+An evaluation of ~3500 measurements on a mesh of 25 backbone nodes in the continental United States shows that 85% had RTT to great-circle error of 3ms or more, making location within US State boundaries ambiguous {{CONUS}}.

 Therefore, in the general case, when an endpoint's IP address is known, RTT information provides negligible additional information.

 RTT information may be used to infer the occupancy of queues along a path;
 indeed, this is part of its utility for performance measurement and diagnostics.
-When a link on given path has excessive buffering (on the order of hundreds of milliseconds or more; a situation colloquially referred to as "bufferbloat"), such that the difference in delay between an empty queue and a full queue dwarfs normal variance and RTT along the path, RTT variance during
+When a link on a given path has excessive buffering (on the order of hundreds of milliseconds or more; a situation colloquially referred to as "bufferbloat"), such that the difference in delay between an empty queue and a full queue dwarfs normal variance and RTT along the path, RTT variance during